Awdry Vaucour: Military career

-Vaucour, having served as a cadet in the University of London Officers' Training Corps, was commissioned as a temporary second lieutenant in the Royal Field Artillery on 1 September 1914, soon after the outbreak of the First World War.
+Vaucour, having served as a cadet in the University of London Officers' Training Corps, was commissioned as a temporary second lieutenant in the Royal Field Artillery of the British Army on 1 September 1914, soon after the outbreak of the First World War.

 On 28 September 1915 Vaucour flew on a reconnaissance mission over Valenciennes and Douai, piloted by Captain Euan Rabagliati, completing the mission despite thick cloud and heavy anti-aircraft fire over the objective.
 Both men were subsequently awarded the Military Cross.
 Soon after, on 22 November, Vaucour was officially appointed a flying officer (observer) in the Royal Flying Corps.
-Vaucour, still listed as a member of the Royal Field Artillery, also received a mention in despatches from Field Marshal Sir John French on 30 November, "for gallant and distinguished service in the field".
+Vaucour, still listed as a member of the Royal Field Artillery, also received a mention in despatches from Field Marshal Sir John French, commander-in-chief (C-in-C) of the British Expeditionary Force (BEF), on 30 November, "for gallant and distinguished service in the field".

 Vaucour then trained as a pilot, being granted Royal Aero Club Aviator's Certificate No. 2765 after flying a Maurice Farman biplane at the Military Flying School at Catterick Bridge on 10 April 1916.
 He was posted to No. 70 Squadron RFC, flying the Sopwith 1½ Strutter.
 On 24 August, he and his observer, Lieutenant Alan Bott, were shot up and forced to land by Leopold Reimann of Jasta 1.
 However, on 2 September, he and Bott destroyed a Fokker E over Bourlon Wood, and twenty minutes later, drove down another out of control.
 They also destroyed a Fokker E over Hendicourt on 15 September, the same day that Vaucour was appointed a flight commander with the acting rank of captain.
 Within a month he had been awarded a bar to his Military Cross.